Share

 • Sooboo - Text by M. Alan Kazlev

-One who fails to achieve superior or transapient status but fails and acquires disabilities due to misapplied or defective augmentation programs.
+One who seeks to achieve superior or transapient status but fails and acquires disabilities due to misapplied or defective augmentation programs.

 • Sovereign, Toposophic - Text by M. Alan Kazlev